MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 ```

 ### -EnableSimilarUsersSafetyTips
-The EnableSimilarUsersSafetyTips parameter specifies whether to enable safety tips that are shown to recipients in messages for similar users antiphishing detections.
+The EnableSimilarUsersSafetyTips parameter specifies whether to enable safety tips that are shown to recipients in messages for user impersonation detections.
 Valid values are:

 - $true: Safety tips for similar users are enabled.